5 Definitions of qualifiers

 Posic (po)

-(from Latin positivus, given): having layer, ≥ 30 cm thick and starting ≤ 100 cm from the mineral soil surface, that has a zero or positive charge (pHKCl - pHwater ≥ 0, both in 1:1 solution) (2).
+(from Latin positivus, given): having a layer, ≥ 30 cm thick and starting ≤ 100 cm from the mineral soil surface, that has a zero or positive charge (pHKCl - pHwater ≥ 0, both in 1:1 solution) (2).

 Pretic (pk)